 The work was performed again in October 2013 in a joint Remembrance concert with Sheldon Singers.
 See the Collegium Singers website for a review.

 A movement from For the Fallen – set to the immortal words of the Remembrance Ode They shall grow not old – was broadcast by BBC Somerset on 6 November 2013.
 The same movement can also be found on YouTube

-Peter’s most recent composition commissions have included an anthem O may I join the choir invisible for Trinity Singers (North Somerset) and a setting of Do not stand beside my grave and weep for the Dutch choir Panta Rhei Vocaal, composed in memory of the organist and choirmaster Christopher Manners LRAM, who died suddenly in 2013.
+Peter’s recent choral commissions have included an anthem O may I join the choir invisible for Trinity Singers (North Somerset) and a setting of Do not stand beside my grave and weep for the Dutch choir Panta Rhei Vocaal, composed in memory of the organist and choirmaster Christopher Manners LRAM, who died suddenly in 2013.

 Peter was deeply honoured that Panta Rhei Vocaal performed For the Fallen in September 2014 for the 70th anniversary of Operation Market Garden in 1944 supported by the Nationaal Bevrijdingsmuseum (National Liberation museum)

 Peter’s setting of In Flanders Fields, composed to mark the 100th anniversary of the Christmas Truce on the battlefields of the Western Front in 1914, was premiered by Collegium Singers in December 2014.